docker-java/docker-java/docker-auth-registry/README.md

 Set-up a Docker Registry with Plain Text Authentication --

-This creates a registry that runs locally with SSL andt authentication set-up.
+This creates a registry that runs locally with SSL and authentication set-up.

 	./registry.sh